 Screenshots – This is How the Calculator Looks:

-The main calculation sheet.
-You can calculate up to 3 different indicators at the same time (columns K-M).
+You can calculate up to three different indicators at the same time (columns K-M).

-The chart sheet displays 2 charts: the upper chart with price and the lower chart with the indicators.
+The chart sheet displays two charts: the upper chart with price and the lower chart with the indicators.

 Excel Versions and Macros